starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 This should allow nodes to ask several peers for different ranges at the same time, as well work however they wish (from the tip backward, or from some point forward) to fill the necessary state.

 In addition, a requesting node can limit responses by size.
 So responses must be up to the requested size limit.
-A peer responding to a message MUST adhere to both limits, i.e. the message MUST NOT violate any of the upper limites.
+A peer responding to a message MUST adhere to both limits, i.e., the message MUST NOT violate any of the upper limits.

 ##### Messages